boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

     structure databases that contain biomolecules (metabolites and other compounds of biological relevance; molecules that are products of nature, or synthetic products with potential bioactivity).
-    Currently, this biomolecule structure database consists of KNApSAcK , HMDB , ChEBI , KEGG , HSDB , MaConDa , BioCyc , UNPD , a subset of
-    biomolecules from ZINC , all structures from GNPS  and MassBank , and MeSH-annotated compounds from PubChem .
+    Currently, this biomolecule structure database consists of KNApSAcK, HMDB, ChEBI, KEGG, HSDB, MaConDa, BioCyc, UNPD, a subset of biomolecules from ZINC, all structures from GNPS and MassBank, and MeSH-annotated compounds from PubChem.

-## COSMIC - COnfidence for Small Molecule IdentifiCations
+[//]: <> (## COSMIC - Confidence for Small Molecule IdentifiCations)

-TODO:Coming soon...
-Describe the new confidence Score!
+[//]: <> (TODO:Coming soon...
+Describe the new confidence Score!)

 ## Compound classes